Ike Nwala

 Please don't delete this article because this actor or actress is new and will play/is playing a lead, supporting or breakthrough role in the tokusatsu series "Kaitou Sentai Lupinranger VS Keisatsu Sentai Patranger" and will continue their career and make more roles, either lead or supporting, after the end of the programme.

-Ike Nwala is a Nigerian American comedian, actor and narrator based in Tokyo, Japan.
-He was born on June 5, 1986, in Manhattan, New York and was raised in Seattle, Washington.
-Nwala is a member of the comedy group Chō Shinjuku and is represented by Watanabe Entertainment.
+Ike Nwala (アイクぬわら, Aiku Nuwara, born 5 June 1986) is an American comedian, actor, and narrator based in Tokyo, Japan.
+Nwala is a member of the comedy group Chō Shinjuku, and is represented by Watanabe Entertainment.

-Biography
+Early life and career

-While in college as a Japanese video shop worker in Chinatown–International District, Seattle, he was shocked by Junji Takada's early morning bazooka corner of the comedy programme Tensai Takeshi no Genki ga Deru TV!!, which became a big opportunity to seek as a comedian.
-When he saw "Muneo Kurii" and "Yabao Gesu" played by Hironari Yamazaki in Richard Hall, he could not understand what the dialogue, but felt it was "comical and funny!", and his interest in comedy increased.
-After being recommended by a clerk, he continued to watch Japanese comedians and their shows, such as Junji Takada, Untouchable, Ogiyahagi, Ninety-nine, Downtown, Cream Stew, etc. After having graduated from university with a dream of becoming a comedian in Japan one week after coming to the country, he started living in Hirano-ku, Osaka and studied Japanese and the Kansai dialect by way of self-teaching through watching more programs.
+Ike Nwala was born on June 5, 1986 in Manhattan, and was raised in Seattle, Washington.
+As a child he passionate about computers, and taught himself how to code.
+When he was 18, he enrolled at the DigiPen Institute of Technology, to learn about information technology and technician relations.
+While in college working at a Japanese video shop in Chinatown–International District, Seattle, Nwala was shocked by Junji Takada's early morning bazooka corner on the comedy programme Tensai Takeshi no Genki ga Deru TV!!.
+When he saw the characters Muneo Kurii and Yabao Gesu played by Hironari Yamazaki in Richard Hall, he could not understand the dialogue, but felt it was "comical and funny!"
+He continued to watch Japanese comedians and their shows, such as Junji Takada, Untouchable, Ogiyahagi, Ninety-nine, Downtown, and Cream Stew.
+Sparking an interest in Japanese comedy.
+After graduating early at the age of 20, he worked as a data centre engineer at Goldman Sachs, before leaving and moving to Osaka, Japan to teach himself Japanese and pursue comedy.

-Five years after he came to Japan, he participated in the audition of Chō Shinjuku atthe recommendation of actor Gota Watabe.
-Nwala joined Chō Shinjuku, on September 29, 2011.
+While in Japan, Nwala appeared on a popular Japanese TV show, mimicking a Tokyo Disney Sea resort announcer.
+A video clip of his segment went viral on Twitter, igniting his career in Japanese comedy.
+He participated in the Chō Shinjuku audition at the recommendation of actor Gota Watabe.
+Nwala joined Chō Shinjuku on September 29, 2011.

 Personal life

-Computers have been a hobby of Nwala's since he was 9.
-When he was 18, he entered a private institute of technology in Washington to learn about information technology and technician relations.
-He grade skipped for two years and graduated at the age of 20.
-After that, he worked as a data centre engineer at Goldman Sachs, a major foreign-owned securities company.

-Actor Gota Watabe and singer Nana Tanimura are two of his good friends.
-Nwala is also close to singer Tomohisa Yamashita, who he says that is "a really friendly creature."
+He is friends with actor Gota Watabe and singer Nana Tanimura.
+Nwala is also close to singer Tomohisa Yamashita.

 On September 10, 2020, Nwala tested positive for COVID-19.

-Artistic Style
+Artistic style

 Chō Shinjuku

-He has many blurs trying to conform to Japanese culture.
-Member Tiger Fukuda dubbed American jokes into the neta.
-Sometimes he imitates Dante Carver, Usain Bolt, Tiger Woods, etc. Along with Koala Koarashi and the two of them also have a combi-activity with the name Nuwarashi.
+He has many acts revolving around trying to conform to Japanese culture.
+Sometimes he does impressions of famous figures such as Dante Carver, Usain Bolt, Tiger Woods, etc. He also has a two-man act with Koala Koarashi named Nuwarashi.